fraserlab/sci-dependentcare/index.md

 We will continue to provide updates through this website, so please let us know at any time if you would like to be added to a Google group.
 In this case, simply send us an e-mail that you are willing to share the following information with UCSF colleagues from your area:  name, email address, affiliation, age group of dependents, work site, dependent care options you are interested in.
 If you consent to share this information, you will be added to a Google group and spreadsheet for all families seeking childcare solutions in your region of the Bay Area.

+Our next efforts willl be compiling the results of the surveys for communicating the extent of the crisis to department heads and PIs, and to begin the helping people find relief from work duties this Fall.

 ### UPDATE, 7/24/20